-Montecito Hot Springs – All You Need to Know
+Montecito Hot Springs (California) – All You Need to Know

-Montecito Hot Springs sits in the Santa Ynez Mountains about five miles east of Santa Barbara California.
-The springs are reached by hiking the Hot Springs Canyon Trail which is a 2.5 to 3 mile round trip with 750 to 900 feet of elevation gain.
+Montecito Hot Springs is located in the Santa Ynez Mountains about five miles east of Santa Barbara, California.
+This hot springs in California are reached by hiking the Hot Springs Canyon Trail.
+The trail is about 2.5 to 3 miles round trip with 750 to 900 feet of elevation gain.

-The pools are fed by 11 natural mineral springs that flow from sandstone at temperatures between 111°F and 118°F. Water in the upper pools averages 100°F to 104°F while lower pools cool as it cascades down.
+The area has eight rock pools fed by eleven natural mineral springs.
+Water from the springs flows from sandstone at temperatures between 111°F and 118°F. The upper pools are around 100°F to 104°F while the lower pools are cooler as water cascades down.

-Visitors often rate the experience 4.5 for its scenic setting and relaxing soak.
-The site features eight rock pools shaded by oak and sycamore trees with stone ruins from an old 1800s resort adding to its historic charm.
+Visitors often rate Montecito Hot Springs 4.5 out of 5 for its scenic setting and relaxing soak.
+The site has stone ruins from an old 1800s resort.
+Oak and sycamore trees provide shade around the pools.

 What Are Montecito Hot Springs?
 Quick Overview